HarshaS121/Major_project-Epic_Escape/README.md

-# 🏨 Epic Escapes - Full Stack Airbnb Clone
+# 🏨 Epic Escapes - A Full-Stack Social Platform for Travel Logs

 Epic Escapes is a comprehensive full-stack web application that allows users to browse unique property listings, create their own listings, and share reviews.
 This project focuses on implementing robust CRUD operations and secure user authentication.